polakowo/vectorbt/README.md

 operations with Numba.
 It also integrates [plotly.py](https://github.com/plotly/plotly.py) and [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) to display complex charts and dashboards akin to Tableau right in the Jupyter notebook.
-Due to high performance, vectorbt is able to process large amounts of data even without GPU and parallelization (both are work in progress), and enable the user to interact with data-hungry widgets without significant delays.
+Due to high performance, vectorbt is able to process large amounts of data even without GPU and parallelization, and enable the user to interact with data-hungry widgets without significant delays.

 With vectorbt you can
 * Analyze time series and engineer features